scottcorgan/Injector/README.md

     // This is an array of all directories to ignore

-    exclude: ['modules/models'] // this would be ./modules/models
+    exclude: ['modules/models'] // this would be ./modules/models (OPTIONAL)
 });

 // Bootstrap our application